 - Pencil Sharpener

-Mostly, the results will be announced immediately after the test for both the levels as follows:
+Mostly, the results will be announced immediately after the test for both the levels.

 - The results of the Part 1 test are announced four weeks after the test.